Iron sharpeneth iron; so a man sharpeneth the countenance of his friend (Proverbs 27:17).

 - Notes on Daniel: Historicism or Preterism?

-- Notes on Daniel: Who are the kings of Daniel 7?
+- Who are the Ten Kings of Revelation 17?

 - Notes on Daniel: Calvin on the "little horn" of Daniel 7

 - Notes on Daniel: Most of Daniel is History

 - Notes on Daniel: When did the kingdom of God come?